nfqsolutions/ngx-tableau/README.md

 To setup the development environment execute `npm run build-tableau` to build the library and start the host Angular App with `npm start`.

-Make changes in `projects/tableau/src/lib` and execute command `npm run build-tableau` to build tableau library module.
+Make changes in `projects/tableau/src/lib` and execute command `npm run build-tableau` to build tableau library module or execute `npm run build-tableau-watch` to build the library when there is any code change.

 ## Running tests for tableau library